swissguesser/leaderboard/impressum.md

 The Fair Use Policy refers to the system limits in place for the site to stay operational.

-Please note that your participation might be temporarily suspended in case these limits are met; or the account can be terminated.
+Please note that your participation might be temporarily suspended in case these limits are met; or the participation can be terminated.

 ### 2.7 User-generated content